vivienhenz24/fuzzy-canary/packages/core/README.md

 # @fuzzycanary/core

 Client-side SDK that plants a hidden DOM payload for scraper canaries.
 It injects text that is invisible to humans but readable by bots, and can register a custom header + meta tag for downstream detection.
+You can use a token, pre-written sentences, or both.

 ## Install